Wanjiru Kinyanjui

-Wanjiru Kinyanjui (born 1958) is a Kenyan writer, poet, journalist and filmmaker.
+Wanjirū Kìnyanjui (born 1958) is a Kenyan writer, poet, journalist, and filmmaker.

 Life

 Kinyanjui received a master's in English and German literature before studying film at the German Film and Television Academy Berlin.

 Kinyanjui's 1994 film Battle of the Sacred Tree, focusing on a woman caught between traditional Kikuyu values and 'modern' practices, was financially supported, produced and distributed by Birne Film (Germany) and Flamingo Films (France).
 This film, shot in Kenya, as well as Kinyanjui's short film A Lover & Killer of Colours were part of the Forum Special Program at the 2023 Berlinale'.